progmat64/progmat64/README.md

 🎓 Bachelor’s degree in Computer Science and Engineering — St. Petersburg State University of Aerospace Instrumentation

 **Professional development:**
+📚  Progressive IT Solutions: Practical Experience in Development and Implementation in a Modern Digital Environment — Sirius University (2025)
-📚  Project Management of Development Programs — Bauman Moscow State Technical University (2025)
+📚  Project Management of Development Programs — Bauman Moscow State Technical University (2024)
 📚  Frontiers of Applied Artificial Intelligence: Industry, Economics, and Education — ITMO University (2023)
-📚  Progressive IT Solutions: Practical Experience in Development and Implementation in a Modern Digital Environment — Sirius University (2025)

 ## Connect with me
 Email: am6400@yandex.ru